 There is not a weak link in Birmingham Repertory Theatre’s Twelve Angry Men.
 In an increasingly hot room their individual and collective assumptions, intelligence and morals are tested - as each man’s prejudices are peeled back and held up for examination.
 My excitement was enhanced by knowing the quality of the production means the same careful stripping and building went on in the rehearsal room amongst acting peers as much as it did for the characters in live performance.
-And the result is that the play, in all its complexity, truly lives with this volatile and energetic company; every ugly, courageous, amusing, shocking, suffocating, compassionate, vibrant and illuminating element of it.
+And the result is that the play, in all its complexity, truly lives with this volatile and energetic company; every ugly, courageous, amusing, shocking, suffocating and illuminating element of it.
 Bang, bang, bang swing the arguments, clash, clash, clash collide the personalities… as all the time the pressure of responsibility to find ‘truth beyond reasonable doubt’ in a murder trial builds because one man dares to swim against the tide; one man kick-starts a more subtle evaluation of the facts and a brave reflection upon our emotional baggage and socialisation.

 Since, I’ve been wondering about the experiences people have on a jury.
 I wonder if it is often that tough.
 And one can only hope in important cases that it is, if our system is to work as designed.
 I won’t be the first to remark that Twelve Angry Men finds echoes in To Kill A Mockingbird.
 Both concern the trial of someone disadvantaged.
 Both show that one gentle, ordinary man can set himself apart by his integrity and ability to remove ego from a debate – and in doing so, display the qualities of greatness we equate with the likes of Schindler or Mandela.
 This man is also a positive influence on the group or community so that others locate their own potential for greater honesty and generosity of spirit.
-One story has a happier result, but the point is well made in both that the pursuit of honour requires a step by step effort, however bad or challenging the odds.
+One story has a happier result, but the point is well made in both that the pursuit of honour requires a step by step effort, however challenging the odds.